ZenithSaw12/Linux-Log-Analysis/README.md

 ## Log Analysis and Visualization with Splunk

+Now with Splunk, we will ingest, querry, and visualize the sample log data and identify suspicious activies at scale.

 ### Searching and Filtering Suspicious Activity

+After uploading `Linux_2k.log` to Splunk, we can now analyze the data.

-Query for suspicious authentication activity
+Query for suspicious authentication activity:

 > splunk
 > ```spl